mesosphere/cake-builder/README.md

 ../cake --username=<your DockerHub username> --password="<your DockerHub password>"
 ```
 Any modification of `Dockerfile.template` files, template properties or files listed in `extra_files` should lead to
 a rebuild of affected images.
+Specific files and folders can be excluded from checksum calculation explicitly via
+`exclude_files` configuration parameter.
 Changes in parent should trigger rebuild of all children.

 ## Project setup
 ### Directory layout